several surgical instruments on a table and doctors in operation room

 Whiplash is a trauma-inducing injury involving the cervical spine’s soft tissue and ligaments of the neck and shoulder region.
 It is caused by the neck being suddenly and forcibly thrown forward and then back again, resembling a whipping motion.

-Even when the rear-ending vehicle is traveling at speeds between 20 to 35 MPH, which is considered slow-to-moderate, the occupant of the rear-ended vehicle can suffer serious tearing of the soft tissue and ligaments surrounding the cervical spine.
+Even when the rear-ending vehicle is traveling at speeds between 20 to 35 MPH, which is considered slow-to-moderate, the occupant of the rear-ended vehicle can suffer severe tearing of the soft tissue and ligaments surrounding the cervical spine.

 • Decreased range of motion of the neck